Buy USDINR; target of 65.35 - 65.40: ICICI Direct

 Debt market

+The rupee ended lower in a lack lustre session vs. the US$ on importer’s greenback demand, even as traders awaited further trading cues • The US$ recovered some of its losses as Euro as well as JPY fell against US$.
+Failure of German coalition talks to form a government led by Chancellor Angela Merkel is weighing on the single currency.
+JPY continue d to trade in a range as a US rate hike possibility remains intact ahead of the Fed’s FOMC monetary policy meeting.Strategy

-In the currency futures market, the near month dollar - rupee November contract on the NSE ended at 65.08.
-The November contract open interest increased 0.84 % from the previous day • December contract open interest rose 2.3 % in the previous session • We expect the US$ to find supports at lower levels.
+In the currency futures market, the near month dollar - rupee November contract on the NSE ended at 65.16.
+The November contract open interest declined 7.07 % from the previous day • December contract open interest rose 4.64 % in the previous session • We expect the US$ to find supports at lower levels.
 Utilise the down side in the pair to go long on the US$INR.

 Intra-day strategy